Concordium/concordium-base/rust-bins/docs/user-cli.md

                            --keys-out account-keys.json
                            --credential-out credential.json
 ```
 You will have to select whether to reveal the LEI, which was optional when creating the identity object.
-Use space key to select and deselect list entries.
+Use the space key to select and deselect list entries.
 It outputs the following files
 - `account-keys.json` which contains account keys of the account that will be created by the credential.
 DO NOT LOSE THIS FILE.
 It cannot be recovered.
 - `credential.json` which contains the payload of the account creation transaction. **This must be sent to the chain, otherwise the account will not be created.**